 Application forms for admission to the Graduate School may be obtained from the Admissions Office at all Troy University locations.
 The application should be completed at least one month before the first day of the semester or term of intended attendance.
-Consult the Troy University Graduate School Webpage for an application form at http://troy.troy.edu/graduatestudies/grsform.html and a list of available locations.
+Consult the Troy University Graduate School Webpage for an application form at https://it.troy.edu/admit_grad/pick_graduate.htm and a list of available locations.
+If fraudulent information is discovered on the application form, a student may be administratively withdrawn.